 Use leather straps and make sure that they are not too tight to be comfortable for the dog to wear.

 You should also make sure that your pet does not wear the collar for longer than a few hours at a time.
-Some dogs need to be trained for several months before they can truly control their behavior without the collar, but it all depends on your dog.
+Some dogs need to be trained for several months before they can truly control their aggressive behavior without the collar, but it all depends on your dog.

 If your dog is going to wear the collar, you have to show him that it is something good and not something negative.
 You could walk your dog every time your dog wears his collar during training so that he becomes accustomed to wearing one.
 This will help make sure that he does not feel pressured while wearing it and instead starts associating it with positive things like being walked.